Age of consent in Africa: Chad

 The age of consent in Chad appears to be 16.

 Article 359 of the 2017 penal code penalizes sexual relations with persons younger than 13 years with 2–10 years in prison.

 Article 361 penalizes anyone who commits an indecent act in the presence of a person under 16 years of age.
 Penalties are aggravated if the act is committed with violence.
 The French wording of the article ("un outrage a la pudeur") can also be translated to indecent exposure, so it is not entirely clear from the text alone whether this applies to consensual acts committed with persons aged 13–15, or simply to acts committed in their presence without their involvement.

 Article 354 proscribes 3 months to 2 years' imprisonment for sexual relations with a member of the same sex, thus making homosexuality illegal.
 Penalties are aggravated if a person involved is under 18 (Article 360).

 Finally, Article 363 criminalizes anyone who excites, promotes, or facilitates the "debauchery" of anyone below the age of civil majority, which is 21 years in Chad.

+Congo (republic of the)

+In the Republic of the Congo, the age of consent for heterosexual acts is 18 years old.

+For homosexual acts it is 21 years old, put in place by the 1947 penal code.

 Comoros

-The age of consent in the Comoros is 15.
+The age of consent in the Comoros is 18.

-Article 318 of the penal code punishes any indecent assault (or attempt) against the person of a child of either sex under age 15.
+Article 301 of the penal code punishes any indecent assault (or attempt) irrefutably presumed as without consent against the person of a child of either sex under age 18.